InfinityVM/InfinityVM/book/src/integration/offchain.md

 1. This server can accept and process user requests in real-time.
 2. It can regularly batch these requests and submit them to the InfinityVM coprocessor as the input in an offchain job request.
-3. You can write some state transition logic in your zkVM program which performs some logic on each batch of inputs.
+3. Your server's state transition logic can be written in a zkVM program which performs some logic on each batch of inputs.
 4. The result of each job is submitted onchain and immediately usable by the app contract.
 The app contract maintains some state which is updated by the result of the coprocessor.

 ![app servers](../assets/app-servers.png)

-With the power of this architecture, an app can own the relationship with users and provide real-time experiences to users since users directly interact with the app server.
-At the same time, apps still enjoy all the benefits of maintaining state and settling funds onchain.
+With this architecture, an app can provide real-time experiences to users via the server while still enjoying all the benefits of maintaining state and settling funds onchain.

 Apps can also choose how to scale their infrastructure.
 Since it's a server, you can easily use battle-tested web2 scalability solutions.